 Your STEM CV template

 A CV is a short written summary of a person’s work experience, achievements, and education.
 CVs are used to show an employer exactly who you are when first applying for a role.
-With STEM employers likely receiving a large number of CVs per job advert, it is vital to know how to make yours stand out.
+With STEM employers receiving a large number of CVs per job advert, it is vital to know how to make yours stand out.
 You want this first connection with your potential employer to be purposeful and leave a positive impression.
-There are many ways to write a CV, and here we have laid out an effective CV template for applying to STEM careers, where it is especially important to emphasise your theoretical expertise, transferable skills, and hands-on experience.
+There are many ways to write a CV, and here we have laid out an effective CV template for applying to STEM careers.
+Emphasising your theoretical expertise, transferable skills, and hands-on experience is key.

 Contact information